elmortem/localization/README.md

 ## Text Mesh Pro
 Add component **LocalizeText** at the same level as TMP_Text to static localize text field.

+## Toolbar menu
+The plugin contains commands for quick access to loading the localization table and opening the settings window on the toolbar **Tools/Localization/Download everything from Google Sheet** and **Tools/Localization/Settings** accordingly
+If for some reason you are not satisfied with the presence of the **Tools/Localization** menu in the Toolbar, you can disable it by setting the **Hide Toolbar Menu** flag to True in **ProjectSettings/Localization**

 ## Experimental feature
 Add define LOCALIZE_EXPERIMENTAL to apply experimental keys selector with search and groups.
+You can set Flag Used Experimental Api as True in ProjectSettings/Localization and system Automatically adds the required defines.

 ## Pluralism
 In progress...